Michael C. Hardy

-Michael C. Hardy (born March 5, 1972) is an American historian and author of Civil War and western North Carolina books and articles.
+Michael C. Hardy (born March 5, 1972) is an American historian and author of Civil War and North Carolina books and articles.

 Early life and education

 Michael C. Hardy was born in Orlando in 1972 and is a graduate of the University of Alabama's New College Life Track, with honors in Community Studies, focusing on Civil War history.

 Career

 Hardy is an independent scholar of the history of the Civil War, North Carolina, and Southern Appalachia.
-The author of twenty-five books, he was honored as the North Carolina Historian of the Year by the North Carolina Society of Historians in 2010.
+The author of twenty-nine books, he was honored as the North Carolina Historian of the Year by the North Carolina Society of Historians in 2010.
 He received the 2012 Alice Parker Award for Outstanding Literature and Arts from his alma mater, the University of Alabama.

 Hardy teaches writing and history continuing education classes at Mayland Community College.
 In 2013, he became a Roads Scholar for the NC Humanities Council, remaining with the program until its demise.
 His articles have appeared in America's Civil War, Civil War Times, North & South, Gettysburg Magazine, and the Tar Heel Jr. Historians.
 In 2012, he penned the foreword to New York Times-best-selling author Sharyn McCrumb's re-released novel, Ghost Riders.

 A popular speaker, he frequently visits historical sites, museums, and libraries, and he is a member of numerous historical groups.
 He speaks on local radio and television broadcasts, and, in 2016, he appeared in the American Heroes Channel program Blood and Fury: America's Civil War.
 He hosts a popular weekly chat program on social media and has published a history blog for nearly twenty years.